HermiTech-LLC/CircExplorer/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GNU v3 License seen [here](